Locating-dominating partitions for some classes of graphs: Maximal Outerplanar graphs

 \section{Maximal Outerplanar graphs}

-A mop of order $3$ is a triangle, which contains twins.
-Hence, we consider mops of order at least 4.
+Note that the only mops with twin vertices are those of order 3 and 4: the cycle of order 3, and the graph obtained by deleting an edge from the complete graph of order 4.
 In question~\ref{motivation}, we are only interested in the twin-free graphs.
 However, in this section, we prove that every mop of order at least $4$ has an LD-partition.
 To prove the above result, we need the following observation.

 \begin{obs} If $G$ is a mop of order $4$ or $5$, then there exists a vertex adjacent to all other vertices of $G$. \end{obs}